mheap/nexmo-developer/_documentation/en/meetings/code-snippets/create-instant-room.md

 # Setting up an Instant Meeting Room

-Hot to set up an Instant (default) room using the Meetings API.
+How to set up an Instant (default) room using the Meetings API.

 ## Prerequisites